-At Habitat for Humanity, we offer free furniture pickup for your new and gently used items!
+At Habitat for Humanity Halton-Mississauga-Dufferin (Habitat HMD), we offer free furniture pickup for your new and gently used items!
 You directly contribute to our efforts in providing safe and affordable homes when donating to Habitat for Humanity.
 Several items we receive end up in our ReStore, where the funds generated through our sales go towards building safe, decent and affordable homes for families in need.

-Habitat for Humanity Halton-Mississauga serves the cities of Burlington, Mississauga, Halton Hills, Georgetown, Oakville and Milton.
+Habitat for Humanity Halton-Mississauga-Dufferin serves the cities of Burlington, Mississauga, Halton Hills, Georgetown, Milton and Oakville, plus newly-added Orangeville.
 To donate outside of these regions, be sure to check out other Habitat affiliates.
 If you would like to donate with free furniture pickup, be sure to check out other Habitat locations in the Greater Toronto Area.
 Many offer similar services, but be sure to check out what locations offer which ones on their website.

-If you don’t live in a Habitat for Humanity pick up area check out our list of other furniture and appliance donation centres.
-Some of these organizations even offer free furniture pickup!
+If you don’t live in a Habitat for Humanity HMD pick up area check out our list of other furniture and appliance donation centres.
+Some of these organizations even offer free used furniture pickup!

 By: Andrew Nelder